hbmartin/CodeWeaver/codebase.md

 	dirPath := flag.String("input", ".", "Directory to scan")
 	outputFileName := flag.String("output", "codebase.md", "Output file name")
-	ignorePatterns := flag.String("ignore", `\.git.*`, "Comma-separated list of regular expression patterns that match the paths to be ignored") includedPathsFile := flag.String("included-paths-file", "", "File to save included paths (optional).
+	ignorePatterns := flag.String("ignore", `\.git.*`, "Comma-separated list of regular expression patterns that match the paths to be ignored") includePatterns := flag.String("include", ``, "Comma-separated list of regular expression patterns that match the paths to be included") includedPathsFile := flag.String("included-paths-file", "", "File to save included paths (optional).
 If provided, the included paths will be saved to the file and not printed to the console.") excludedPathsFile := flag.String("excluded-paths-file", "", "File to save excluded paths (optional).
 If provided, the excluded paths will be saved to the file and not printed to the console.") showVersion := flag.Bool("version", false, "Show version and exit")